p0pr0ck5/lua-resty-waf/README.md

 *Default*: none

 Instructs the module to ignore a specified rule ID.
-Note that ignoring rules in a chain will likely cause many headaches, so it's best to ignore all rules in a given chain if one rule is causing problems.
+Note that ignoring a rule in a chain will result in the entire chain being ignored, and processing will continue to the next rule following the chain.

 *Example*: